htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

 Bugs Fixed:

-- Fixed a bug where Docker universe jobs always reported zero memory usage when running on cgroup v2 systems, such as Enterprise Linux 9.
+- Fixed a bug where Docker universe jobs could report zero memory usage.
   :jira:`2574`

 - Fixed a bug where if :macro:`DOCKER_IMAGE_CACHE_SIZE` was set very small,